krobbi/brainiac/readme.md

 make debug
 ```

-In debug mode the `BRAINIAC_DEBUG` macro is defined, which causes `(PROGRAM)`
+In debug mode the `BRAINIAC_DEBUG` macro is defined, which causes a program's
-to be printed after successful parsing.
-The binary is also optimized for use
+AST to be printed after successful parsing.
+The binary is also optimized for
-with debugging software.
+use with debugging software.

 Make can also be used to remove the `bin/` directory:
 ```bash